Unbalanced to Balanced Audio

 Audio over IP, what is it, why should I care?

 IP networks are the largest standardized data transfer networks worldwide.
 These networks can be found in almost every business and home and are used for file transfer, storage, printing, etc. The Internet Protocol over Ethernet (802.x) networks is widely understood and supported.
-It is robust, inexpensive, well documented, readily deployed and nearly universal.
-Many equipment manufactures such as Comrex, Telos, and Wheatstone have developed audio equipment that uses IP networks to transfer and route audio within and between facilities.
+It is robust, inexpensive, well-documented, readily deployed, and nearly universal.
+Many equipment manufacturers such as Comrex, Telos, and Wheatstone have developed audio equipment that uses IP networks to transfer and route audio within and between facilities.

 IP protocol stack